 That does not give you an excuse to NOT proofread and edit every single piece of content on your website.

-The chrome extension marks every spelling mistakes you make while typing in your browser.
+The chrome extension marks every spelling mistake you make while typing in your browser.
 That makes finding most of the spelling mistakes very easy.

 To get better at writing an app like Hemmingway App can help you identify complicated sentences or even bad grammar.
 You can learn a lot about good writing from Hemmingway App.

-4. Structure your post
+8. Structure your post

 Also, use elements like subheadings and bullet lists.
-They help to skim the text, read much faster and find the important items in the text. – Your readers will be thankful for every bit of structure they get in your post, especially when you are writing longer blog posts of several hundred or even thousand words.
+They help to skim the text, read much faster and find the important items in the text. – Your readers will be thankful for every bit of structure they get in your post, especially when you are writing longer blog posts of several hundred or even a thousand words.